 ABOUT THE FOOD

-We have to say.
-When possible, we use locally grown fresh fruits and vegetables sourced from our nearby farmer’s markets.
+We have to say, people always have a big appetite after a morning of excitement and abseiling action.
+So we always make sure there is plenty to eat during our barbecue lunch break.
 Furthermore, we also provide snacks just in case you get hungry while climbing or Abseiling.
 A Walking Rivers policy you will never go hungry, even after a day’s Abseiling out in the fresh air.

 Key points, about the food

 If you are at all apprehensive about your abilities to undertake the Newcastle Abseiling Adventure please remember our experienced instructors will train you in the skills needed to complete the journey.

 All you need is to be moderately fit and have a yearning for some safe and controlled adventure.

 Going on a fully guided adventure is very different to going it alone.
 Being conducted by professional, trained, qualified people allows us to go to many places that would be unthinkable on our own.